Nougat00/TrainMate_Mobile/README.md

 ## Description:

-This is a fitness application designed for personal trainers to efficiently manage their clients.
-The app facilitates various tasks related to fitness coaching, allowing trainers to streamline their workflow and provide better support to their clients.
+This is a fitness application designed for personal trainers and their mentees.
+Main functionalities supports mentees in workouts by viewing their workout plans, reporting them and checking their progress.

 ## Tasks: